 (J.A.
 Jenney, photographer.
 Mackinaw Scenery.
 Stereoscopic view, circa 1870.
 New York Public Library, Robert N. Dennis Collection #622342)

-Oddly mentioned by some other chroniclers as only a footnote to her husband’s story, Marie’s life is actually far more interesting than his.
-By the time she met him on Mackinac Island in 1810, she was in her late-twenties and was known mostly for her fine artistic craftsmanship, not only for her beauty.
+Oddly mentioned by other chroniclers as only a footnote to her husband’s story, Marie’s life is actually far more interesting than Joseph Bailly’s.
+By the time she met him on Mackinac Island in 1810, she was in her late-twenties and was known mostly for her artistic craftsmanship, not merely for her alleged physical beauty.

 French Canadian outposts were often both trading centers and religious stations.
 Before towns were built, and with populations too low to maintain permanent churches, outdoor family chapels became the center of Catholic religious life in wilderness areas.

-The chapel would eventually be a key feature of life at the Bailly settlement.
-When the arrival of new clergy from France was cut off at the outbreak of the French Revolution in 1789, a dwindling number of priests now had to cover a vast geographical area, administering the sacraments sporadically.
+The chapel would eventually be a key feature of life at the Bailly settlement in northwest Indiana.
+With the arrival of new clergy from France cut off at the outbreak of the French Revolution in 1789, a dwindling number of priests had to cover a vast geographical area, administering the sacraments only sporadically.
 These priests were what Protestant churches called circuit riders.
-Rather than resorting to “unprotected” chapels in the backwoods, private chapels on French Canadian homesteads were used publicly whenever a priest (frequently tattered and without the basic “tools” he needed to celebrate Mass) came through the area.
-As Howe described it, “the Catholic Homestead planned its simple architecture, with a view not only for family life, but for religious services… When the Catholic missionary came to Rivière des Raisins, he took up his abode in the parlor, one-half of which became his private apartment, the other being arranged as a chapel.
+Rather than resorting to “unprotected” chapels in the backwoods, private chapels on French Canadian homesteads came to be used publicly whenever a priest (often tattered by wilderness travel and occasionally without the basic “tools” needed to celebrate the Mass) came through the area.
+As Howe described it, “the Catholic Homestead planned its simple architecture, with a view not only for family life, but for religious services. . .
+When the Catholic missionary came to Rivière des Raisins, he took up his abode in the parlor, one-half of which became his private apartment, the other being arranged as a chapel.
 The dining-room served as sacristy.”
-LeFêvre’s Michigan station was no doubt similar to the homestead that Joseph Bailly built in Indiana, where the main dwelling house was described by his granddaughter (in 1884) as “a real lower-Canada farm-house.”
+LeFêvre’s Michigan station was no doubt similar to the homestead that Joseph Bailly built in Indiana, whose main dwelling house was described by his granddaughter (in 1884) as “a real lower-Canada farm-house.”

 Some worshipers at these stations were Native American converts, but more commonly, they were métis, who like Joseph Bailly’s children and his wives Angelique and Marie, straddled two or more different cultures and were often shut out as “half-breeds.”